1. [Service] Attribute

 Note that this automatic delivery of services to other services only works if all Init method / constructor parameters are global service types.

 Also note that if you use constructors for receiving global services, you need to make sure not to have any circular dependencies between your services.
-If you have a service that requires another services to be created, and that other services also in turn requires the original services to be created, then neither object can be created:
+If you have a service that requires another service in its constructor, and that other services also in turn requires the original services in its constructor, then neither object can be constructed:

 [Service]